Advisers

 Director of Recruitment and Operations

-Prior to joining OCS in 2019, Jesse was Associate Director of Career Education at Boston University’s Center for Career Development.
+Jesse manages OCS office logistics for recruiting programs, maintains office technology and databases, and manages ABA employment reporting.
+Prior to joining OCS, Jesse oversaw career advising at Boston University.
 She has also worked in career services at MIT and at a local nonprofit.
-She is actively involved with the American Association of University Women (AAUW) within the city of Boston as a workshop facilitator, and is on the national AAUW Inclusion and Equity Committee.
 Jesse graduated from Boston College with a B.A. in Psychology and Communication and an M.A. in Higher Education Administration.

 Cassandra Filios